 For example, you might come across talented skaters practising on the paths, or a free performance in the Naumberg Bandshell.
 The Bethesda Fountain is a lovely spot, and it is lovely to watch the rowboats on the lake.

-It can be hard to get a table in the Boathouse, but it’s worth trying because the views over the lake are wonderful.
-After completing this self-guided walking tour of Manhattan, you will have earned a rest and some refreshment!
+The Boathouse is currently closed, unfortunately, which is a shame, because the views over the lake are wonderful.
+After completing this self-guided walking tour of Manhattan, you will have earned a rest and some refreshments!

 But you might be keen on having a good dinner, so consider one of the unique restaurants in New York City.
 Or you could finish with a cocktail in my favourite cocktail bar of all time, the Bemelmans Bar, in the Carlyle Hotel.